Non-parametric finite-sample credible intervals with one-dimensional priors: a middle ground between Bayesian and frequentist intervals: Comparison to standard Bayesian and frequentist methods

 \item \textbf{Requirement of a prior} Frequentist and asymptotic Bayesian methods don't require specifying a prior, making them objective and off-the-shelf.
 Fully Bayesian methods require, for the non-parametric problems described here, a full prior over all possible probability distributions, making them rather impractical.
 The intervals proposed here require a prior only for the parameter of interest, making them much more practical.

 \item \textbf{Flexibility} Frequentist intervals are rather rigid regarding, e.g., sequential and post-hoc analysis, leading to practical difficulties and common misuse \cite{lindley1975, mcgrayne2011theory}.
-Bayesian methods don't have these issues.
+Bayesian methods don't have these issues (if we don't count model selection etc.).
 As described in Sec.~\ref{sec: proposed_intervals}, the proposed method inherits many of these advantages, but one is not allowed to see/have seen aspects of the datasets other than those returned by the algorithm.

 \end{itemize}